 Types of Life Insurance Coverage

 When you’re shopping for life insurance, you’ll want to explore the two main types: temporary and permanent.
 Temporary life insurance provides coverage at a lower initial cost.
-This includes term life insurance, like American Family Life Insurance SimplyProtected Term Life insurance and Term Life insurance, which remains in effect for a specific term or length of time at a set premium.
+This includes term life insurance, like American Family Life Insurance DreamSecure Simplified Term Life Insurance and DreamSecure Term Life Insurance, which remains in effect for a specific term or length of time at a set premium.
 Term life is popular among those who want temporary coverage at a lower cost for larger amounts to help pay off mortgages, loans or other debts, replace income, pay for education costs, and more.

 Permanent life insurance provides protection for the length of your entire life, not just part of it.
-This includes Whole Life insurance, with coverage for your whole life and premium payments that remain the same regardless of changes in your health or age.
-Similarly, universal life insurance can cover your whole life, but has flexible premiums that you can adjust as your circumstances change, such as our MyLife Flexible life insurance.
+This includes DreamSecure Whole Life Insurance, with coverage for your whole life and premium payments that remain the same regardless of changes in your health or age.
+Similarly, universal life insurance can cover your whole life, but has flexible premiums that you can adjust as your circumstances change, such as our MyLife Flexible Life Insurance.

 Both whole life and universal life policies can build cash value that you can access during your lifetime.
 These policies are popular among those who want longer-term protection, and the ability to build the cash value of the policy over time.
 (Note: loans or cash value withdrawals may affect the policy’s death benefit and could require the need for additional premium payments to keep the policy in force.)

 Life insurance can help your loved ones cover the costs for expenses they’ll face after your death.
 It can help relieve the financial burden for final expenses, such as funeral home costs, service and burial — among other things.
 Learn more about life insurance and final expenses.

 Is the Death Benefit from Life Insurance Taxable?